zaher-neon/vencord-userplugins/README.md

 2. Download or copy the plugin file 👉 `index.tsx`

-3. Place the file folder:
+3. Place the plugin file in the folder:

    ```
    src/userplugins/[any name]/index.tsx